 This ‘Head Thing’, as the boss likes to call it, can be worn as a headband, bandanna, beanie, facemask, ear muff… the uses are endless.
 OK, maybe not endless exactly, but there are certainly a lot of uses and you’d basically be mad to not have one of these handy when you’re out and about.
 And unlike other ‘Head Things’, our Merino fabric will prevent any condensation build up from freezing and it’ll stay warm even when wet.

 For many runners, cold hands can be a real problem when running in cold weather.
 Your arms and legs usually warm up nicely enough, but your hands don’t have the same level of circulation and can stay cold, so a good pair of gloves is essential.
 Ours are lightweight, natural, breathable, soft, warm and comfortable.
 And you can even use your touchscreen devices without taking them off, thanks to the touchscreen-friendly pads on the thumb and forefinger.

 It’s all about the base.

-If you’re serious about staying warm and comfortable, you need one (or a two!) of these in your wardrobe.
-Breathable, lightweight, moisture wicking, odor-resistant, ridiculously comfortable… the Altitude Tops aren’t one of our best sellers by accident.
+If you’re serious about staying warm and comfortable, you need one (or two!) of these in your wardrobe.
+Breathable, lightweight, moisture wicking, odour-resistant, ridiculously comfortable… the Altitude Tops aren’t one of our best sellers by accident.
 These are as soft and comfortable as they come.
 If you like a regular neck, go Crew.
 For extra warmth, go Zip.
 Pack them in your kit (a men’s XL fits into a sandwich bag!) and you’ll not only have a few mandatory items sorted, you’ll be ready for anything during your run and on future adventures as well.

 Keep your legs toasty warm.